 1920s Mature / Mrs. Dresses

-In the first look, I added a wide beaded belt in a shape that is very Edwardian but still worn in the early ’20s.
-The chiffon sleeves are perfect for this in-between decade as they were modest but not full coverage.
-The hat I choose is a wide brim, tall crown, velvet hat with a feather clip I attached to one side.
+In the first look, I added a wide beaded belt in a shape that is very Edwardian but was still worn in the early ’20s.
+The chiffon sleeves are perfect for this in-between decade as they offered modest but not full coverage.
+The hat I choose was a wide brim, tall crown, velvet hat with a feather clip I attached to one side.
 It was a lucky thrift store find.
 See more wide brim Edwardian style hats here.
 With a pair sturdy T-strap shoes and wrist length gloves, this look is ready for a day time event.

 The middle costume uses the same dress but takes it up a notch to afternoon or evening attire.
 I placed a black lace shawl over the shoulders and secured it to the body with a thin fabric belt.
 This belted look was very common in the early ’20s, while the lace takes it back a few years earlier in time.
-With long multi strap heels, long black gloves and a fancy crystal hair clip, she is ready for dinner at Downton.
+With long multi strap heels, long black gloves, and a fancy crystal hair clip, she is ready for dinner at Downton.